dbt-labs/docs.getdbt.com/website/docs/terms/cte.md

 ### Simplification

-When we talk about how CTEs can simplify your queries, we specifically mean how CTEs can help simplify the structure, readability, and debugging process of your code.
+When people talk about how CTEs can simplify your queries, they specifically mean how CTEs can help simplify the structure, readability, and debugging process of your code.

 #### Establish Structure